Berlusconi says Russia's Putin gifted him vodka, sweet note

-ROME -- Former Premier Silvio Berlusconi, who has a longtime friendship with Vladimir Putin, has been caught on audiotape boasting that he had recently reconnected with the Russian president and exchanged gifts of vodka, wine and “sweet” letters.
+ROME -- Silvio Berlusconi, the Italian ex-premier who has a longtime friendship with Vladimir Putin, has been caught on audiotape boasting that he had recently reconnected with the Russian president and exchanged gifts of vodka, wine and “sweet” letters over his recent birthday.

 Italy’s LaPresse news agency published what it said were comments by Berlusconi, 86, to his center-right Forza Italia lawmakers during a meeting this week in the lower Chamber of Deputies.

 “I have reconnected with President Putin,” Berlusconi was heard saying.
-“He sent me 20 bottles of vodka and a really sweet letter.
-I responded with 20 bottles of Lambrusco (a sparkling red wine) and a similarly sweet letter.”
+“He sent me 20 bottles of vodka and a really sweet letter for my birthday.
+I responded with 20 bottles of Lambrusco (a sparkling Italian red wine) and a similarly sweet letter.”
 The occasion was Berlusconi’s 86th birthday on Sept.
-29, LaPresse said, four days after the right won the most votes in Italy’s national election.
+29, four days after the right won the most votes in Italy’s national election.

 In the audiotape, Berlusconi also again seemed to defend Moscow’s position in the war, relaying to his lawmakers that Russian officials have repeatedly said the West is at war with Russia “because we’re giving Ukraine weapons and financing.”